jyneto/1st-Website/README.md

 # 1st-Website
 A website about bees that i created during the time i was studying programming.
 The intruction i got was to use a template and change it to build my own website.
-It´s like simulating real time problems when a developer gets intructed to change somethings i the website. <br>
+It´s like simulating real time problems when a developer gets intsructed to change somethings i the website. <br>
 It is still a work in progress, specially the contact form part.
 Please go easy on me.